evcc-io/evcc/README.md

 Wallbe chargers are supported out of the box.
 The Wallbe must be connected using Ethernet.
 If not configured, the default address `192.168.0.8:502` is used.

 To allow controlling charge start/stop, the Wallbe physical configuration must be modified.
-This requires opening the Wallbe and should only be done by professionals.
+This requires opening the Wallbe.
 Once opened, DIP 10 must be set to ON:

 ![dip10](docs/dip10.jpeg)

 More information on interacting with Wallbe chargers can be found at [GoingElectric](https://www.goingelectric.de/forum/viewtopic.php?p=1212583).
 Use with care.

+**NOTE:** Opening the wall box **must** only be done by certified professionals.
+The box **must** be disconnected from mains before opening.

 #### NRGKick